one7two99/my-qubes/my-qubes-templates/22 debian-based-sys-vms.md

 qvm-pci attach --persistent $usbvm -o no-strict-reset=True dom0:00_1a.0 qvm-pci attach --persistent $usbvm -o no-strict-reset=True dom0:00_1d.0

-# if the name of the usb-qube has changed you must add in dom0
+# if the name of the usb-qube has changed you must update the settibgs in dom0
+# In this example, my USB-qube is named sys-usb-dvm
 # Link: https://www.qubes-os.org/doc/usb-qubes/
 nano /etc/qubes-rpc/policy/qubes.InputMouse
 nano /etc/qubes-rpc/policy/qubes.InputKeyboard